 Cathy’s Events

-Join us virtually on Saturday, March 23rd from 10:00 – 11:00 am to discuss gun violence prevention with the President of Colorado Ceasefire.
-I will be joined by Senator Ginal and Representative Boesenecker.
-Make sure to register using the link below and we hope to see you there!
+Join us virtually on Saturday, April 27th from 10:00 – 11:00 am for a discussion on a subject to be announced soon.
+I will be joined by Senators Ginal and Marchman, as well as Representatives Boesenecker and Amabile.
+Make sure to register using the link below – we hope to see you there!

 Register Here